 The water is warmest in the Galapagos from December through March, so that’s the best time for swimming and snorkeling (even though it can be a bit rainy).
 Spring break weeks and June and July are best if you’re traveling with children, since you’re most likely to meet up with other families at this time of year.
 As for wildlife, you’ll see breeding, mating, or birthing no matter the season.
 I can give you a list of what you’re likely to see during various times of year.

 Last week of November, first week of December, or first week of January.
-I’ve found that Galapagos cruises that depart during these three “secret” weeks are often a bargain because they’re before or after holidays and demand is low.
+I’ve found that Galapagos cruises that depart during these three “secret” weeks are often a bargain because they’re before or after major holidays and demand is low.

 August and September.
 There’s no bad time to go to the Galapagos, but since the waters are choppiest in this period, the seasick-prone should steer clear.
 Many ships take September off, so availability is limited.